Orphan's benefit

 • Upon marriage or constituting an unmarried partnership, except when they suffer API or SD

-• Upon termination of the incapacity that gave them the right to the pension.
+• For stopping the disability that gave him the right to the pension.

 • Due to death.